rticommunity/rticonnextdds-connector-py/examples/python/README.md

  input.take();
 ```

 The read/take operation can return multiple samples.
-So we have to iterate on an array:
+So, we have to iterate on an array:

 ```py
     input.take();